Vanishing of the $H^3$ obstruction for time-reversal symmetry in (2+1)D abelian bosonic TQFTs: Introduction and Summary

 Topological quantum field theory (TQFT) is a quantum field theory that does not depend on the background metric.
 Since its introduction in the early 1990s, TQFT has been extensively studied from both physical and mathematical perspectives.
 In $(2+1)$ dimensions, TQFTs exhibit particularly rich structures through the appearance of anyons, which are naturally described by modular tensor categories $\cC$.

 One central theme in the study of $(2+1)$D TQFTs is the action of global symmetry groups on anyons~\cite{Barkeshli_2019}.
-To encode a global group action $G$ on an anyon system $\cC$, one attempts to construct a $G$-crossed modular tensor category
+To encode a global unitary action of a group $G$ on an anyon system $\cC$, one attempts to construct a $G$-crossed modular tensor category

 Here, $\cC_{\mathrm{id}}$ describes the original anyon system, and $\cC_g$ describes the defects labeled by group elements $g\in G$.
 Associativity in this setting takes the form

 where $a_g\in\cC_g$, $b_h\in\cC_h$, and $c_k\in\cC_k$.
 However, in the $G$-crossed case, associativity does not necessarily hold strictly.
 Instead, there may exist an invertible anyon $e(g,h,k)\in \cA$ such that